ThestralWarrior/qemu/README.rst

 Todo:
 =====
-- Implement other SCSI commands
+- Implement other SCSI commands [REQUEST SENSE, WRITE, WRITE FILEMARKS, SPACE, READ POSITION, MODE SENSE]
 - Make it work with Linux utils like tar and mt
 - Testing and Documentation